connoraking/Boston-Public-Data-Analysis/README.md

 - The BPS could utilize this map to distribute the experience level of teachers more evenly.
 The southern zip codes seem to have more experienced teachers with higher earnings.

 ![](./BPS_earnings/bps2022_teach_top_20.png)<!-- -->

+- McCormack Middle has a glaring anomaly of `Injured` pay.
+They pay an average `Injured` pay of `$36,035.48`.
+This is almost 33k more than the second highest Injured pay average.
+Upon analyzing the data, there doesn't seem to be any outliers skewing the average.
+Searching the internet didn't return anything explanatory either.
+I'm left to infer that something went wrong in data collection or some administrative pecularity.
+BPS should investigate this further.

 ![](./BPS_earnings/bps2022_teach_bottom_20.png)<!-- -->